nellatuulikki/semantic_tree_generator_tira/documentation/Implementation.md

 - (A∧B)) missmatch of paranthesis
 - (), (a∨)
 - (aa)
+- ¬¬b (Note! double negation should always have paranthesis them)

 Output is presented as binary tree utilizing Python's string variable.
 All decomposed proposition clauses are marked as ✔ and literals and those negations shouldn't have that symbol in any circumstances